 She loves movies, biking and travelling.

-Mehdina Kašić Šutković, trainee, lives in Podgorica.
+Mehdina Kašić Šutković, coordinator, lives in Podgorica.
 She completed basic studies at the Faculty of Political Science, European Studies Department.
 At the same faculty, she enrolled in specialist studies, International Relations Department.

 She successfully completed training as a Youth Leader as part of USAID’s Hope Fellowships.
 In organization of Forum MNE and Save the Children, she completed the training for a youth activist.
 During the years spent in NGO sector, she gained experience in work with children and youth.